kevonc/kevonc.github.io/_posts/2020-12-08-how-directing-my-mind-got-me-to-my-goal-in-14-days-not-smart.md

 I'm sure a lot of you reading this will now go "This is just like other frameworks I've tried before, but they never worked."

-You're right, it is similar.
+You're right, it is similar to say SMART Goals.
 But here I want you to realize one thing, the 5 ingredients are all pointing at one critical factor in achieving my goal: my mind.

 You can see that everything I did here was directing my mind to the right mindset by setting up the appropriate cues.